sujith-aka-manjack/Autonomous-tool-sharing-between-operators-using-multi-robot-system/README.md

 Each type of robot carries a unique set of tools Robots deliver tools to the operators autonomously Robots maintains a communication network between the two operators by forming a dynamic chain.
-Builds on the work by Miyauchi et al (2021)
+Builds on the work by Miyauchi et al (2021).
+Refer to project report for detailed information

 ![image](https://user-images.githubusercontent.com/108937589/200979084-5ec74038-0ab4-4ce2-ad30-fa4e0803e993.png)